-As the start and terminus of the Silk Road stretching across half way across the world connecting the East and the West, Xi’an has been one of the most important cities in Chinese history.
-Nestled in on all sides by an abundance of beautiful scenery, to the south there are the Quin Mountains, the north stretches the Wei River and the East boasts the Hua Shan Temple, you will never be at a loss of natural surroundings.
-Not to mention the fact that the city is home to a world famous army, the Terracotta warriors, since the Quin dynasty, you’ll feel like you’re stepping right into an exhilarating history book during your time here.
+As the start and terminus of the Silk Road stretching across halfway across the world connecting the East and the West, Xi’an has been one of the most important cities in Chinese history.
+Nestled in on all sides by an abundance of beautiful scenery, to the south there are the Quin Mountains, the north stretches the Wei River, and the East boasts the Hua Shan Temple, you will never be at a loss of natural surroundings.
+Not to mention the fact that the city is home to a world famous army, the Terracotta Warriors, since the Qin dynasty, you’ll feel like you’re stepping right into an exciting history book during your time here.
 With temples, palaces, ancient city walls and even the exponentially more modern Space Exploration Centre, Xi’an is a wealth of knowledge and adventure.

 What to Know

 Standing proud for more than 3000 years, Xi’an, which translates to Western Peace, is one of China’s oldest cities.
 It is often regarded as one the birthplaces of ancient Chinese Civilisation– not such a bad reputation at all!
 Being such an important city normally comes with price, after many years a lot of its historical relics have been destroyed by war, which makes the remains even more precious.

 The Xi’an winters can be extremely cold with temperatures around 0°C you’ll be glad to have brought an extra couple of layers, however, in the summer the city is bathed in welcoming heat when temperatures rarely fall below 25°C.

 What to Do

 You will visit the legendary Terracotta Warriors – photos don’t do them justice – before taking a bike ride around the city walls, helping out at a soup kitchen for the homeless, visiting the Muslim Quarter and trying some… KTV!!
 You will also be taken up into the Qinling mountains to visit a farm and enjoy the beautiful scenery.